wso2/docs-ei/en/micro-integrator/docs/setup/deployment/deploying_wso2_ei.md

 -   Task node resolver

-    This class will resolve tasks to a predefined set of nodes (task nodes) in a round robin fashion.
+    This class will resolve tasks to a predefined set of nodes (task nodes) in a round robin manner.
 The `task_nodes` need to be defined as the `resolver_class` property.

     ```toml
     [task_handling]